hannakim91/logic-problems/js-interview-questions.md

 - value of `this` changes depending where you're at

 ### currying
+- partial application
 ### generator functions
+- moreso in BE; not much in heavy UX/UI dev

 ## behavioral/technical
 - have opinions on tools vs "i was taught this"